Cycle 1

 If the student says the sound at the wrong time, say: "Only read this sound when my finger is on this dot, like this: /ăăă/.
 Let’s read it together.
 Get ready: /ăăă/.
 Good.
 Your turn…"

 This task introduces students to blending.
 For the first five words, the student will blend two parts of a word into one word.
-For the last three words (us, all, and if), students will blend two continuous phonemes.
+For the last three words (us, all, and if), students will blend two continuous sounds.
 Instructors will say each continuous sound for two seconds and will not pause between the sounds.

 In this early cycle, as the student learns the protocol for this type of task, the instructor will tell the student each of the last three words before saying them slowly.